HOPLAB-LBP/hoplab-wiki/docs/get-started/admin-procedures.md

 There are a couple of things we usually do in the lab when we take a holiday:

 1. **Notify Hans** by sending an email with the subject "Holiday", to keep an official trace of your holiday request (that also helps him keep track of who’s on leave).
-2. Note the days you’re off in the Hoplab **Google calendar**, so everyone is aware of your absence.
+2. Mark the days you’re off in the Hoplab **Google calendar**, so everyone is aware of your absence.
 3. **Notify your employer**, which can be different depending on your contract (the procedure below is for KU Leuven employees, for instance).

 ### Procedure for KU Leuven employees